werf/werf/docs/pages_en/usage/deploy/templates.md

 ### Parameterizing named templates

 The `include` function that inserts named templates takes a single optional argument.
-It can be used to parameterize a named template, where that argument becomes the `.` relative context:
+This argument can be used to parameterize a named template, where that argument becomes the `.` relative context:

 {% raw %}